goncaezgicakir/DragonMatch/README.md

-# MacthTreeGame
+# Dragon Match
-Currently in development game that players need to match three or more identical objects.
+Developing a puzzle-casual mobile game focused on matching three or more identical dragon eggs.
+Designing and implementing core gameplay mechanics and matching algorithm.
+Actively working to introduce new components,features and level progression to enhance user engagement.
+Planing to publish in the stores upon completion.